- Bachelor's Degree from an accredited institution

 - Copies of transcripts from all colleges and universities attended.
 WES.org or ECE.org course by course transcript evaluation for all classes/degrees taken at schools outside the United States.
 Official transcripts will be required upon admission.

-- Successful completion, with a grade of B or higher, of the following four undergraduate courses (at least 3 units each):
+- Successful completion within the last seven years, with a grade of B or higher, of the following four undergraduate courses (at least 3 units each):

 - Abnormal Psychology* or Psychopathology

 - Research Design Methods*

 - Theories of Personality* or Theories of Psychotherapy

 - A personal statement of interest

 - A professional résumé or Curriculum Vitae